-When taking a snapshot, the System Comparison utility records the existence, version, and status of the items listed in the following table.
+When taking a snapshot, System Comparison records the existence, version, and status of the items listed in the following table.

-You can add additional categories to customize data acquisition by writing a System Comparison Plug-in, as described in "Software Development Kit" on page 177.
+You can add additional categories to customize data acquisition by writing a System Comparison Plug-in, as described in "Software Development Kit" on page 182.